pedro-coelho-dr/libreSenses/README.md

 ### Implementing Views

-In Django, `views.py` role is to handle the logic and control of the application (Django doesn´t have a separeted controller layer).
+`views.py` role is to handle the logic and control of the application (Django doesn´t have a separeted controller layer).
 It is responsible for processing incoming requests, preparing the data and sending the response back to the user.
 Views act as an intermediary between the models and templates.

 This project utilizes class-based views.
 This method aligns with object-oriented principles, enhancing the code's organization, readability and maintainability.